-So instead of simply casting on with the needle size suggested in the pattern, when knitting garments you must make a ‘gauge swatch’, and determine the gauge that you achieve with the yarn and needles.
+So instead of simply casting on with the needle size suggested in the pattern, when knitting garments you must make a ‘gauge swatch’, to confirm which needle size you will need to achieve the pattern gauge.

 A swatch is a little piece of knitted fabric, usually about 6″ square-ish or round-ish.
 Making a gauge swatch gives you a bit of an insight into what your finished garment will look like.
 It shows you how dense will the fabric be, what gauge you achieve with a given needle size, and what the fabric will look like close up.

 Rounds or rows?
-If you are working on an item that worked in rows, like a scarf or a cardigan, you will have a row gauge.
+If you are working on an item that is worked back and forth in rows, like a scarf or a cardigan, you will have a row gauge.
 If you are working on an item that is knit in the round, like a hat or a pullover, you will have a round gauge.

 To make a flat gauge swatch, in rows, I typically cast on about 6″ worth of stitches using the needle size suggested by the pattern.
 If the pattern gauge is 5 sts / inch (5 sts x 6″ = 30) then cast on approximately 30 stitches.
 Knit a little square starting with a few rows of garter stitch, then working a section of stockinette stitch with little garter borders, then finishing with a bit more garter stitch (the garter edging makes the square lie flat, because stockinette stitch on its own curls).